lat0s/GreenThumb/README.md

 * Download and install the Arduino IDE from the official website (https://www.arduino.cc/en/software).
 * Follow the installation instructions for your specific operating system.
 * Launch the Arduino IDE once installed.
+* Open the sketch contained in the "Arduino" folder of the project repository
+* Change the wifi credentials at the top to correspond to your home wifi

 **Wio Terminal Setup:**
 * Connect your Wio Terminal to your computer using a USB cable.